HomeGuides

 Connect:Direct Configuration

 When Connect:Direct acts as a server, files are received on its filesystem in a folder specified by the sender.
-If Connect:Direct and PRIMEUR Data One do not reside on the same machine, they must share the folder, or files will not be received.
+If Connect:Direct and PRIMEUR Data One do not reside on the same machine, files can be received only if they share a folder.

 To configure the Data One Steng for the Connect:Direct server, follow these steps:

-2. If the ConnectDirect server is remote, go to /ghibli-home/wlp/usr/servers/steng/cfg to configure the speng.cd.pathremap.table file according to the shared folder defined at the previous step.
+2. If the Connect:Direct server is remote, go to /ghibli-home/wlp/usr/servers/steng/cfg to configure the speng.cd.pathremap.table file according to the shared folder defined in the previous step.

 /ghibli-home/wlp/usr/servers/steng/lib/cd.